harrysolutions/univention-corporate-server/doc/architecture/classification.rst

 various IT components in their IT environment, like different kind of hosts, clients and printers.

+..
+TODO  Enable, once the services section is written.
-For more information about the different infrastructure services in UCS, see :ref:`services`.
+   """For more information about the different infrastructure services in UCS, see :ref:`services`."""

 Connection to the world around
 ==============================